 Healing from survivor's guilt

-To heal from survivor’s guilt, first you must acknowledge it.
-It may be helpful to know that feelings of guilt are very common among veterans and is part of the grieving process.
+Feelings of guilt are very common among veterans.
 Healing from it doesn’t mean that you’ll forget what happened or those who died.
 And it doesn’t mean you’ll have no regrets.
 What it does mean is that you’ll look at your role more realistically.
 Remember, you are only human.

 The following questions can help you “reality test” your guilty feelings:

 - Is the amount of responsibility you’re assuming for the event reasonable?